Recover from bullying in 15-mins a week

 But what causes cyberbullying?

-How should you deal with bullying in schools?
+How should you deal with common forms of bullying in schools?

-As we've seen, bullying comes in different forms, and there is no single solution to bullying.
+As we've seen, bullying comes in different forms such as physical bullying, verbal bullying, and cyber bullying.
+There is no single solution to bullying.
 Depending on the type of bullying, the culture of the school, and the environment, dealing with bullying may be on an individual basis, or it may require widespread cultural change within the school to reduce the prevalence of school bullying.

 Dealing with a bully